praveensmedia/praveensmedia/README.md

 - 📫 How to reach me - ping me on pk@praveensmedia.com

 Technologis I'm fluent in:
-- I make "Native Apps" only
+- I build "Native Apps" only
 - Android development
 - Kotlin and Java for Android
 - Clean Architecture